mossgreen/mossgreen.github.io/_posts/2020-06-06-Validations-in-Spring.md

 ## 01. Validations in Java world

-### What is validation and Why do we need validation

 Validating data is a common task that occurs throughout an application, from the presentation layer to the persistence layer.
 Often the same validation logic is implemented in each layer, proving to be time consuming and error-prone.

+JSR (Java Specification Requests) has developped an JavaBean validation specification.
+Javax and Hibernate has implements the specification.

+Spring supports Javax and Hibernate-validaton and also adds more helper class to allow better validation.

 ### Bean Validation API

 Bean validation annotation constraints can be applied on types, fields, methods, constructors, parameters, container elements, and other container annotations.
 Validation is applied not only to the object level, but it can also be inherited from super classes.
 Entire object graphs can be validated, meaning that if a class declares a field that has the type of a separate class containing validation, cascading validation can occur.

-JSR (Java Specification Requests) has developped an JavaBean validation specification.
 It is specifically not tied to either the web tier or the persistence tier, and is available for both server-side application programming.
 It evolves as to 3 versions now:

 1. [JSR-303 : Bean Validation](https://beanvalidation.org/1.0/spec/)
     - `Hibernate Validator 4.3.1.Final`